The Soldier's Details

 Below: notice of death of Emily’s mother and ‘Jack’s Grandmother.

-Mick Leahy (Snr) was born in Tipperary, Ireland, was granted land to farm at Pithara.
-He remained here until his death in 1965.
+Mick Leahy (Snr) was born in Tipperary, Ireland, was granted land to farm at Pithara, he was accompanied by his brother Jack.
+Mick remained here until his death in 1965.

 When ‘Jack’ enlisted he gave his last address as Pithara.

-He married about 1951 to Evelyn Maureen Rickey known as ‘Ricky’ who was born Kalgoorlie 1924.
+He married 1953 to Evelyn Maureen Rickey known as ‘Ricky’ who was born Kalgoorlie 1924.
 The couple had a family of three children.
 Jack passed away aged 89yrs, January 12 2006, at Mandurah, WA.
 Ricky died in 2017.

-Jack had a brush with death in 1952 during this boating tragedy.
+Below: Jack had a brush with death in 1952 during this boating tragedy which began as a fishing trip with his mate from cricketing days at Pithara, Ted Bonnie.

 - Adam Park Camp - Singapore